Wedding

 Shimmer and Shine

 Go ahead and take inspiration from the champagne toast with your black-tie wedding guest dress.
-Lighter versions from the likes of Self-Portrait, Taller Marmo, and Ulla Johnson are ideal for earlier ceremonies, while the inky black sequins 16Arlington coated its floor-length piece in are perfect for after-hours glamour.
+Lighter versions from the likes of Self-Portrait and Jenny Packham are better for earlier ceremonies, while the inky black sequins 16Arlington coated its floor-length piece in are perfect for after-hours glamour.

 Image may contain: Clothing, Dress, Formal Wear, Fashion, Home Decor, Linen, Evening Dress, Accessories, and Tie